borko17/sunfish.lua/README.md

 uses a 4000-node search budget.
 Lower N is faster but weaker, higher N is slower but stronger.
 The available range is `n1000` to `n50000`.
 Actual playing strength depends on the position and device performance.

+## Mate-in-1 puzzle mode

+Enter `m1` to start the Mate-in-1 puzzle generator.
+The program generates a position where the side to move has a legal mate in one and verifies the generated position before presenting it.

 ### Mate-in-1 puzzle mode commands

 | Key | Action |